 Jack's depreciation schedule will need some notes to keep track of what machinery is gone, what is remaining on the farm, and which was traded for which.
 Notice 2000-4 does not give any guidance in this area.
 Jack should keep the traded property on the depreciation schedule with a note as to which piece it was traded for and the basis of the new equipment, which will be just the boot price.
 If Jack is a frequent trader, it may take several lines to support the depreciation and basis in the traded and acquired property.
 If Jack ultimately sells the piece of equipment, the remaining basis of all the traded items will be added to the basis of the item being sold to determine gain.
-The election under the temporary regulations starts to look attractive-even though it may result in less current depreciation expense.
+Unless depreciation software is used that keeps track of all this detail, the election under the regulations starts to look attractive-even though it may result in less current depreciation expense.